Lausanne Committee for World Evangelization: Younger Leaders Gathering

-The purpose of the Younger Leaders Gatherings is to build up the next generation of global evangelical leaders, by bringing together leaders between the ages of 25-35, and connecting them with each other and with other senior global leaders.
+The purpose of the Younger Leaders Gatherings is to build up the next generation of global evangelical leaders, by bringing together leaders between the ages of 25 and 35, and connecting them with each other and with other senior global leaders.

 Organization

 The Lausanne Movement is not an organization, but an organic movement without formal membership structure.
 There have been many pressures over the decades to institutionalize the Movement, but Lausanne leaders continue to insist that they remain minimally institutionalized.
 The two times where this concept was strained was in preparation for both the 1989 and 2010 congresses.
 These international congresses had to be run in an organized way and needed large infrastructures in order to operate.
 However, in both cases, the infrastructures built for the congresses were able to be quickly dismantled while the Movement continued.
 This has always been the focus of Lausanne.

 In its early days an international headquarters was established in London where Gottfried Osei-Mensah had relocated from Nairobi to take up the role of executive secretary.
 Following his resignation in 1984, the Lausanne Movement again functioned from the location of its primary officers without a centralized headquarters.